Using Loopback and MacOS Dictation to transcribe audio from files

 Create a Loopback virtual audio device

-1. Click the (+) New Virtual Device button, to create a new device.
-Feel free to give it a descriptive name.
-In this example, we’ll use the name “Transcription Device”.
+1. Click Loopback’s (+) New Virtual Device button, to create a new device.
+In this example, it’s named “Transcription Device”.

-2. This new device won’t need the Pass-Thru source, which gets added by default, so it’s best to remove it: click the title of the Pass-Thru source once to highlight it, and then press the Delete button at the bottom of the window to remove it.
+2. The Pass-Thru source is added by default, but it won’t be needed here.
+To remove it, click the title of the Pass-Thru source once to highlight it, and then click the Delete button at the bottom of the window.

 3. Add the application you’ll be using to play your source audio file.
 Click the (+) button, at the top of the Sources column, and then find your media-playing app from the list.

-In our example, QuickTime Player will handle audio playback for the file we want to transcribe:
+In this example, QuickTime Player will handle audio playback for the file being transcribed:

-With the device now configured, you can quit Loopback.
-Loopback devices are always present and available on your system, even when the main app isn’t running.
+Loopback devices are always present and available on your system, even when the main app isn’t running, so you can quit Loopback at this time.

 Configure Dictation’s input device setting